Jeremy-Tesh/custom-rc/apps/meteor/app/bot-helpers/README.md

-# Rocket.chat bot helpers
+# Collaboration bot helpers

 This package provides some extra shortcut Meteor methods intended to help Hubot scripts.

 ## Approach

-This was an experiment in how to extend Hubot and Rocket.chat integration.
+This was an experiment in how to extend Hubot and Collaboration integration.

 Keeping controller logic out of Hubot scripts made sense to me, but its not necessarily the best approach.

-For bots to use these methods they obviously need this package added to Rocket.chat as well as the [rocketchat adapter](https://github.com/RocketChat/hubot-rocketchat).
+For bots to use these methods they obviously need this package added to Collaboration as well as the [rocketchat adapter](https://github.com/RocketChat/hubot-rocketchat).

 ## Usage